coreos/tectonic-docs/Documentation/admin/logging-destination.md

 ### AWS Elasticsearch

-AWS Elasticsearch Service to quickly and easily run logging aggregation infrastructure with minimal overhead.
-Let's walk through the steps we're going to take to do this is to setup our Elasticsearch Service on AWS.
+Use AWS Elasticsearch Service with minimal overhead.
+Let's walk through the steps we're going to take to do this is to set up an Elasticsearch Service on AWS.

- - Log on to the AWS console and click Elasticsearch service.
+ - Log in to the AWS console and click Elasticsearch service.
  - Click "Create a new domain".
- - Configure your instance type, disk, and permissions.
-We'll be using IAM based credentials for security.
+ - Configure the instance type, disk, and permissions.
+Use IAM based credentials for security.
 If you're not familiar with IAM users, you can read more about it [here](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
 Here's an example config that I made specifically for this purpose.

 If you do not wish to use credentials in your configuration via the `access_key_id` and `secret_access_key` options you should use IAM policies.

-The first step is to assign an IAM instance role `ROLE` to your EC2 instances.
-Name it appropriately.
-The role should contain no policy: we're using the possession of the role as the authenticating factor and placing the policy against the ES cluster.
+First, assign an IAM instance role `ROLE` to your EC2 instances, and name it appropriately.
+Do not include a policy in the role.
+The possession of the role will be used as the authenticating factor, and to place the policy against the ES cluster.

-You should then configure a policy for the ES cluster policy thus, with appropriate substitutions for the capitalized terms:
+Then, configure a policy for the ES cluster.
+Replace capitalized terms in the following example with the appropriate values for the cluster.

 ```
 {